estebanmarinv/Pharmacy-Drug-Forecast/README.md

 ### Create Database
 #### a) Create CSVs temporary files

-**CreateCSVs.ipyb** creates 7 temporary files according with Database design:
+**CreaCSVs.ipyb** creates 7 temporary files from the files obtained in the data cleaning process
 - PatentDrug.csv
 - Request
 - RequestMedCode